 To drink from 2014 to 2030+.
 92pts RP.
 95-100pts Wine Spectator.

 This property, owned by the Rothschilds of Mouton, is going from strength to strength.
-From 2011.
+This should be starting to drink beautifully.
 91pts RP.

 Château Léoville Poyferré 2000, 2ème cru classé, Saint Julien £155